List of current United States lieutenant governors

 The lieutenant governor is the second-highest-ranking government official in 45 of the 50 U.S. states and four of the five territories.
-In those states and territories, it is the first in the line of succession in case of a vacancy in the office of governor (note: in Massachusetts and West Virginia, the lieutenant governor succeeds 'only' as acting governor), while in the remaining states and territories another office holds that status.
+In those states and territories, the lieutenant governor is the first in the line of succession in case of a vacancy in the office of governor (Note: in Massachusetts and West Virginia, the lieutenant governor only assumes powers and duties as acting governor, not succeeding to the governorship), while in the remaining states and territories another office holds that status.
 Currently, 26 states elect a lieutenant governor on a ticket with the governor, while 17 states elect a lieutenant governor separately.
 In West Virginia, the president of the Senate, as elected by the State Senators, serves as the state's lieutenant governor.
 In Tennessee, the State Senators elect a Speaker of the Senate, who in turn serves as lieutenant governor.
-Five states do not have a lieutenant governor.
+Five states and one inhabited territory do not have a lieutenant governor.

 List of lieutenant governors by state

 In the table below, "term ends" indicates the year the current lieutenant governor will leave office; a notation (term limits) after the year indicates that the current lieutenant governor is ineligible to seek re-election in that year.
 A notation of (retiring) after the year indicates that the current lieutenant governor is leaving office that year, having not sought re-election.
 A notation of (defeated) indicates that the current lieutenant governor was defeated for re-election.